 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Al-Ulum is an essential building block in the development of a coherent and respected network of knowledge.
-It is a direct reflection of the quality of the work of the authors and the institutions that support them.
+The publication of an article in a peer-reviewed Al-Ulum is an essential building block in developing a coherent and respected network of knowledge.
+It is a direct reflection of the quality of the authors' work and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+It is therefore essential to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-LP2M IAIN Sultan Amai Gorontalo as publisher of AL-Ulum takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+LP2M IAIN Sultan Amai Gorontalo as the publisher of Al-Ulum takes its duties of guardianship over all stages of publishing seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or additional commercial revenue has no impact or influence on editorial decisions.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.